oceanprotocol/ocean.py/README.md

 ## Quickstart

-### 1. Setup config file and env't variables
+### 1. Basic setup

-[Use this guide](READMEs/setup.md) to set up the Ocean config file and envvars.
-It also gets you going with a test Ethereum account, a test network, and test ETH if needed.
+[Use this guide](READMEs/setup.md) to connect to Ethereum network and Ocean service providers, set variables (as envvars or config file).
+Finally, publish your very first datatoken.

 ### 2. Get an overview of ocean-lib